khusmann/interlacer/README.md

 As you can see, each source variable is loaded into two columns: one for vaild values, and the other for missing reasons.
 Missing reason columns are denoted by column names surrounded by dots (e.g. `.age.` is the missing reason for the `age` column).
+When a value is `NA`, it always has a reason in the missing reason column.
+Similarly, when a missing reason is `NA`, it always has a valid value in the value column.

-This allows us to separately reference values and missing reasons in a type-safe manner.
+This allows us to separately reference values and missing reasons in a tidy and type-safe manner.
 For example, if I wanted to get a breakdown of the mean age of respondents missing a report of their favorite color, grouped by the missing reason, it would simply be:

 ``` r